Yilin-Yang/project3/README.md

 # Training Project 3

 Pointers, references, operator overloading, build systems, test-driven development, and the Big Three.
-Three-indexed (fourth) project in the core training sequence.
+Third project in the core training sequence.

 Trainees will implement a `Matrix` class supporting basic matrix operations.
 Trainees will make use of test-driven development and practice